 The brothers Yu hailed from Jian'an 建安 (modern Jian'ou 建甌, Fujian).
-About their lives, not much is known except that Yu Dingsun was an official in the National University (taixue 太學) and Yu Dingjing erudite (boshi 博士) in the Superior College (shangshe 上舍).
+About their lives, not much is known except that Yu Dingsun was an official in the National University (taixue 太學) and Yu Dingjing erudite (boshi 博士) in the Superior College (shangshe 上舍) of this institution.

 Today, the scholarly value of the Ruxue jingwu lays mainly in the preservation of the Shilin yanyu bian.